-How to Select the Best Kona Coffee Online
+How to Select the Perfect Kona Coffee Online

 Enjoying Kona coffee is a must when you’re on the Big Island of Hawaii.
 Unfortunately, we don’t all live in paradise.

-So the most important criteria when selecting the best Kona coffee are purity and origin.
+So the most important criteria when selecting a Kona coffee is purity and origin.
 Pure Kona isn’t blended with other types of coffee and it always hails from Kona, Hawaii.

 Other criteria includes the grade, roast profile, and type of Kona coffee.
 Let’s break this down a little further.

 In recent years, coffee lovers have been shocked to find out about the Kona coffee scandal.
 In a nutshell, coffee makers labeled non-Kona coffees as Kona.
 The reason being is that Kona is a rare specialty item that can only be grown in one place in the world.